Tetiana892/test-fed/README.md

 ## How to Run
 1. Clone or download this repository to your local machine.
 2. Open the `index.html` file directly in your browser (no server required).
-3. Enter text in the input field and interact with the displayed characters to test the functionality.
+3. Alternatively, visit the live demo hosted on GitHub Pages: [Live Demo](https://your-username.github.io/repository-name) (replace with your actual link).

 ## Key Features
 - **Character Highlighting**: Use **Ctrl + Click** or a **selection rectangle** to select and highlight individual characters or groups of characters.